alexzel/iomem/README.md

 The caveat here is that you may assume that for the methods accepting an expiry (like `set`, `add`, etc..) it will use the default expiry that you have passed into the client constructor in case you omit the method argument.

-But the reality is that it won't know anything about your client instances and therefore their configs as it's a static class method.
+But in reality it won't know anything about your client instances and therefore their configs as it's a static class method.
 So it will fall to using the default 1 day interval as an expiry.

 In order to supply static methods with default expiry, please use `Mem.setDefaultExpiry(expiry)` static method.